Buttery Melting Moments Cookies Recipe

 - Bake the cookies for 8 to 10 minutes or until lightly golden around the edges.

-Pro tip - Larger cookies will take about 10 minutes and vise versa.
+Pro tip – Larger cookies will take about 10 minutes and vice versa.
 I prefer to bake only one cookie sheet at a time to prevent the cookies from spreading too much. - Cool on a cookie tray for 5 minutes.
 Then, transfer to a wire rack to cool completely before you transfer to an airtight container or cookie jar.

 Pro tip – A cooling rack will prevent the steam below the cookies from making them soggy.